 - Appendices (optional)

-Pagination of the Thesis: All preface pages including the Title Page, Abstract, Dedication, Acknowledgments, Table of Contents, List of Figures, and List of Tables, should be numbered in sequence with lower case roman numerals (ii, iii, iv, etc.).
+Pagination of the Thesis: All page numbers should be centered at the bottom of each page 0.4″ above the bottom margin, except the title page (page i) which is not numbered.
+All preface pages including the Title Page, Abstract, Dedication, Acknowledgments, Table of Contents, List of Figures, and List of Tables, should be numbered in sequence with lower case roman numerals (ii, iii, iv, etc.).
 The title page is the first page (page i) but is not numbered.
 All other pages from the first page of text to the end of the document should be numbered in sequence with Arabic numerals.
-All page numbers should be centered at the bottom of each page 0.5″ above the bottom margin, except the title page (page i) which is not numbered.
 Figures, tables, and appendices should be numbered in the same sequence they are referred to in the text.
-Most word processors have automatic functions for numbering pages, but do it last to avoid the headaches of repaginating every draft.
+Most word processors have automatic functions for numbering pages, but do it last after insertion of figure and tables, to avoid the headaches of repaginating every draft.

 Levels of Headings: The various levels of headings separate your thesis into its different parts.
 No more than three levels of headings are allowed.
 First order headings separate the thesis into its major parts, such as the Abstract, Introduction, Conclusions, and References.
 Second order headings separate the major parts into intermediate parts.
 Third order headings separate the intermediate parts into minor parts.
 Headings of any order must be on the same page as the first line of text below it (that is, headings may not be alone on the bottom of a page).

 - First order headings are FULLY CAPITALIZED, centered, and in bold type.

 - Second order headings have Major Words Capitalized, are centered, and are in bold type.

 - Third order headings have Major Words Capitalized, are left justified, and are in bold type.

 The Body of the Text